hmunye/cryptopals/NOTES.md

 the blocks, with its previous output used as the second argument.
 The initial second argument is usually fixed and standardized.

-Vulnerable to a __length-extension attack__ if used to hash secrets.
+Vulnerable to a __length-extension attack__ if used to hash secrets: exploits the internals of Merkle-Damgard constructions, where the final digest also acts as intermediate state.
+Given a digest, an adversary can concatenate arbitrary additional data without knowing the original input.
+The compression function is re-invoked using the known digest as a starting state.

 ### SHA-3